itavero/peblar2mqtt/README.md

     api_key: a20b39ee2972374567b9f73d495414a5b99eabed989470ee54f764c494fd6448
 ```

+For each of the `chargers`, the `name`, `host` and `api_key` are all required and currently the only fields being used.
+`name` is used in the logs and as part of the MQTT topic path (see below).
+It is recommended to only use alphanumeric characters and underscores for this field.

 The API key can be obtained be logging into your Peblar charger via its web interface and going to the advanced settings (`/settings/4`).
 On this page you can also enable the REST API, which is required for this bridge to work.